folio-org/folio-ansible/roles/module-kubernetes/README.md

 # Backend Module Kubernetes
 This role deploys FOLIO backend modules within a kubernetes namespace.
-It will provision a database on the specified postgres host if one does not already exist.
-This role assumes there is a Kubernetes cluster and Postgres instance available.
+This role assumes there is a Kubernetes cluster and Postgres instance with database already created.
 Configure connection information for Kubernetes in `~/.kube/config`.

 ## Usage
 ```yml